BloodHoundAD/BloodHound/docs/data-analysis/bloodhound-gui.rst

 GUI Elements
 ^^^^^^^^^^^^

-After successful authentiation, the BloodHound GUI will do three
+After successful authentication, the BloodHound GUI will do three
 things:

 1. First, the GUI will perform a cypher query to ensure the graph